cockroachdb/docs/v20.2/inverted-indexes.md

 ### Creation

-You can use inverted indexes to improve the performance of queries using `JSONB` or `ARRAY` columns.
+You can use GIN indexes to improve the performance of queries using `JSONB` or `ARRAY` columns.
 You can create them:

-- At the same time as the table with the `INVERTED INDEX` clause of [`CREATE TABLE`](create-table.html#create-a-table-with-secondary-and-inverted-indexes).
+- At the same time as the table with the `INVERTED INDEX` clause of [`CREATE TABLE`](create-table.html#create-a-table-with-secondary-and-gin-indexes).
 - For existing tables with [`CREATE INVERTED INDEX`](create-index.html).
 - Using the following PostgreSQL-compatible syntax: